bokgyeong/bokgyeong.github.io/_pages/talks.md

   {% include archive-single-talk.html %}
 {% endfor %}

 * "A Zero-Inflated Negative Binomial Regression Model for Spatiotemporal Data of US Vaccine Refusal."
-MIDAS Network Annual Meeting.
-May 2021
+2021 MIDAS Network Annual Meeting
+* "Diagnostics for Monte Carlo algorithms for models with intractable normalizing functions."
+2021 World Meeting of the International Society for Bayesian Analysis
+* "Diagnostics for Monte Carlo algorithms for models with intractable normalizing functions."
+2021 Joint Statistical Meetings